Peter Barlow (Coronation Street)

-Peter Barlow is a fictional character from the British ITV soap opera Coronation Street, played by Chris Gascoyne from 2000.
-The character of Peter was born on screen during an episode broadcast on 5 April 1965, he was born along with his twin sister Susan (Katie Heannau, Wendy Jane Walker, Suzy Patterson, Joanna Foster) to parents Ken (William Roache) and Valerie Barlow (Anne Reid).
+Peter Barlow is a fictional character from the British ITV soap opera Coronation Street, played by Chris Gascoyne from 2000 to 2023.
+The character of Peter was born on screen during an episode broadcast on 5 April 1965, he was born along with his twin sister Susan (Katie Heanue, Wendy Jane Walker, Suzy Patterson, Joanna Foster) to parents Ken (William Roache) and Valerie Barlow (Anne Reid).
 Gascoyne made his first appearance in the role during the 40th anniversary live episode airing on 8 December 2000.
 Gascoyne left the role in 2003 and returned in 2007 for a brief stint before returning full-time in 2008.
 In January 2014 it was confirmed that Gascoyne would be leaving once again.
 His final scenes aired on 14 November 2014.
 In April 2015, it was announced that Gascoyne would reprise the role for two episodes for the funeral of Deirdre Barlow (Anne Kirkbride) and Peter returned on 15 July 2015 and left once again the following day.
 In July 2016, it was announced that Peter would be returning as a regular character, with his return airing on 17 October 2016.
+Peter departed the series again on 26 December 2023.
+Peter made a voice appearance on 24 January 2024.

 Peter's storylines have included a number of affairs, alcoholism and a custody battle involving his son Simon Barlow (Alex Bain).
 Peter became involved in a bigamy storyline when he married Rovers barmaid Shelley Unwin (Sally Lindsay) and florist Lucy Richards (Katy Carmichael).
 Having been discovered, Peter was left alone and fled Weatherfield.
 He returned briefly in 2007 when his adoptive sister Tracy Barlow (Kate Ford) was sentenced to life imprisonment for the murder of Charlie Stubbs (Bill Ward).
 He returned for good in 2008 with five-year-old Simon, whom he had by Lucy; who had since died from breast cancer.
-Peter began a relationship with Leanne Battersby (Jane Danson) and they married during the 50th anniversary episode; however, they separated after Peter's affair with Carla Connor (Alison King) was discovered.
+Peter began a relationship with Leanne Battersby (Jane Danson) and they married during the 50th anniversary episode; however, they divorced in 2012 after Peter's affair with Carla Connor (Alison King) was discovered.
 Peter later went on to marry Carla, and then had an affair with much younger Tina McIntyre (Michelle Keegan).
 Peter was framed for Tina's murder by Rob Donovan (Marc Baylis) and upon his release from prison, his marriage to Carla broke down and he left Weatherfield.